xournalpp/xournalpp.github.io/docs/community.md

 This will make it easier for us to keep everything under control.
 Duplicates will usually be closed rapidly, but it always takes time to find them, which the develeopers would prefer to invest in coding and improving the documentation.
 Issues that are resolved will be closed as well.
 Open questions are better discussed on Github discussions.

-## Gitter channel
+## Gitter and Matrix channels

-If you want to discuss some topic related to Xournal++ in chat mode, you may find someone to talk with in the [Gitter channel](https://gitter.im/xournalpp/xournalpp).
+If you want to discuss some topic related to Xournal++ in chat mode, you may find someone to talk with in the [Gitter channel](https://gitter.im/xournalpp/xournalpp) or in the [Matrix channel](https://matrix.to/#/#xournalpp-xournalpp:matrix.org).

 ## The Crowdin project